neuroquery/pubget/README.md

       └── subset_articlesWithCoords-voc_e6f7a7e9c6ebc4fb81118ccabfee8bd7_vectorizedText
 ```

-When running the whole pipeline (`nqdc run`), if we use the
+When running the whole pipeline (`pubget run`), if we use the
 `--extract_vocabulary` option and do not provide an explicit value for
 `--vocabulary_file`, the freshly-extracted vocabulary is used instead of the
 default `neuroquery` one for computing TFIDF features.

 ## Optional step: fitting a NeuroQuery encoding model

-This step is executed by the `nqdc fit_neuroquery` command.
+This step is executed by the `pubget fit_neuroquery` command.
 When running the
 full pipeline it is optional: we must use the `--fit_neuroquery` option
 for it to be executed.